ogham/rust-term-grid/README.md

 Usually, you want the *Unicode width* of the string to be used for this, so you can turn a `String` into a `Cell` with the `.into()` method.

 However, you may also want to supply your own width: when you already know the width in advance, or when you want to change the measurement, such as skipping over terminal control characters.
-For cases like these, the fields on the `Cell` objects are public, meaning you can construct your own instances as necessary.
+For cases like these, the fields on the `Cell` values are public, meaning you can construct your own instances as necessary.